The Wonder

 More Notions To Explore

-1. Needing to hurdle the suvival strategies made available to us during childhood is a shared task.
+1. Needing to hurdle the survival strategies made available to us during childhood is a shared task.

-2. Because of all the usual ball-dropping on Earth, healthy mental self-care habits need bolstering.
+2. Because of all the usual ball-dropping on Earth, healthy mental self-care habits need ongoing bolstering.

-3. Caught off guard by stored hurt, everyone, on occasion, bobs on tippy toes for a self-care breath.
+3. Often caught off guard by stored hurt, everyone, on occasion, bobs on tippy toes for a self-care breath.

-4. We often overlook desperation and overrate resilience.
+4. We often overlook desperation and overrate bouncing back.

 67